radiorabe/rabe-zabbix/snmp/SNMPv2_Netgear_Box_Services/README.md

 # Zabbix SNMPv2 Netgear Box Services template
-Monitors Netgear Box Searvice Feature parameters, such as sensors, fans and power supplies exposed by the NETGEAR-BOXSERVICES-PRIVATE-MIB via SNMPv2.
+Monitors Netgear Box Searvice Feature (fastPathBoxServices) parameters, such as sensors, fans and power supplies exposed by the NETGEAR-BOXSERVICES-PRIVATE-MIB via SNMPv2.

 This template is part of [RaBe's Zabbix template and helpers collection](https://github.com/radiorabe/rabe-zabbix).